okta/okta-sdk-dotnet/README.md

 3. Environment variables
 4. Configuration explicitly passed to the constructor (see the example in [Getting started](#getting-started))

-Higher numbers win.
+Highest number wins.
 In other words, configuration passed via the constructor will override configuration found in environment variables, which will override configuration in `okta.yaml` (if any), and so on.

 ### YAML configuration